niklaswillrich/epihelper/README.md

 # In development
-Documentation at http://rforepiet.github.io/epiet/.
  This package is still under active development and not ready for production yet.
 The code and documentation may change day to day.
-We would be happy to recieve feedback.
+We would be happy to receive feedback.

 # Functions so far